flinders ranges tours

 What’s the best way for me to use my poles?

 The most effective motion is to move the trekking poles from knee to hip as you are walking (alternate arms, alternate legs).
 It’s a short motion and you want to keep your poles pointed in the direction you are wanting to go, or rather, in the direction, you are wanting your poles to push you.
-Refer to this short video from Chase Tucker of Base Camp Training for some excellent technique tips YouTube
+Refer to this short video from Chase Mountains for some excellent technique tips on this YouTube video.

 Moulded hand grips & other comfort features